KarenkovID/kotlinx.serialization/docs/serialization-guide.md

 }
 ```

-Serialization works with private primaty constructor and still serializes only backing fields.
+Serialization works with private primary constructor and still serializes only backing fields.
 This code:

 ```kotlin
 fun main() {